BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing as El Salvador is generally warm and humid.
-Include a light rain jacket or poncho, especially during the rainy season (May to October), as sudden downpours are common.
-Comfortable walking shoes are essential for exploring ruins and cobblestone streets, and don't forget reef-safe sunscreen and insect repellent for coastal and jungle areas.
+Pack light, breathable clothing as El Salvador is warm and humid year-round, but definitely bring a light rain jacket or poncho, especially during the rainy season (May to October).
+Also, don't forget insect repellent, as mosquitoes can be prevalent, particularly in coastal and jungle areas.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.